SudoSilver/Rust_Basics/README.md

-This is an repository where I explain rust how it makes sense to me
+This is an repository where I explain rust how it makes sense to me It is my begginer notes and by no means professional or a good explentation it is just notes in the way I understand them.

 I am not the best rust programmer but I know my way around it and to help myself and aspiring Rustaceans I am making this mess.